Costanera Tower (Gran Torre Costanera) in Santiago, Chile

 You can also follow in the footsteps of the old caravan communities of the Atacama Desert, following local guides and camels as you learn about the traditions of their ancestors.

-At Alto Atacama Desert Lodge & Spa, more than half of their staff are indigenous and you can explore the desert landscapes or stargaze through their open air observatory, while listening to their rich stories and learning about their customs.
+At Alto Atacama Desert Lodge & Spa, more than half of their staff are indigenous, and you can explore the desert landscapes or stargaze through their open-air observatory, while listening to their rich stories and learning about their customs.

 In southern Chile, you’ll explore all the natural wonders of Patagonia with expert local guides from Tierra Patagonia Hotel & Spa, or stay at Weskar Lodge, a family-run property in Puerto Natales, where the rooms are brightened with hand-woven furnishings spun by the family’s grandmother.

-Top Responsible Accommodation Tips for Chile
+What Are The Top Responsible Accommodation Tips for Chile?

-Tip the staff
+Tip the Staff

 Pack for a Purpose